-1. Open the Docking Station Door (7) by pulling the door handle.
+1. Open the Docking Station Door earrow by pulling the door handle.

 2. Check the gasket (arrow) in the Docking Station.
-If necessary, clean the Docking Station and gasket by using a cotton swab moistened with 70% isopropanol (for other approved cleaning agents refer to the Technical Manual for the SDM).
+If necessary, clean the Docking Station and gasket by using a cotton swab moistened with 70% isopropanol (for other approved cleaning agents refer to www.sentec.com/ifu).